-In either case, to receive these long term disability benefits for Parkinson’s disease, you need to meet your plan or policy’s definition of disability.
+In either case, to receive these long term disability benefits, you need to meet your plan or policy’s definition of disability.
 This generally requires that, due to sickness or injury, you are now unable to perform the duties of your own occupation or another occupation.

 Your insurance company may not fully understand the impact that Parkinson’s disease can have on a person over time, both physically and cognitively.
 Claim examiners may not appreciate how is it that you have been able to work for years with PD and now suddenly you cannot.